Respond to a Bug Report

 Send a Message

-This step contains the message to be sent to the bug reporter.
+This step contains the message to be posted as a thread response to the message that received an emoji reaction.

 Review the default message, and customize it to best fit your workflow needs.